Skip to content

 The Root and Stillness

-歸根曰靜,是謂復命 — “Returning to the root is called stillness — this is called returning to one’s nature.”
+歸根曰靜,是謂復命 — “Returning to the root is stillness — this is returning to your nature.”

 The Chain of Being